Ingemark/pbxis/README.md

 The library connects to a call center's Asterisk server and exposes services typically needed by an application that agents use while serving the customer calls.
 Allows easy integration of Asterisk-related services into the wider scope, such as a CRM application.

+The library is designed with the following scenario in mind:

+* there is a web application that agents use in their workplace;
+* *pbxis* is itself exposed as a web service;
+* the web application subscribes an agent to the *pbxis* service and passes its event-stream URL to the agent's browser;
+* the browser contacts *pbxis* directly to receive the event stream.

+Implementations can choose by which mechanism the client will receive the events.
+In addition to the natural asynchronous model, the library has additional support specifically geared towards an easy implementation of long polling.

 ## Feature highlights

 * connects to Asterisk via the Asterisk Manager Interface (AMI);